bricoletc/delfies/paper/paper.md

 # Acknowledgements

-We acknowledge the many interactions with Lewis Stevens and Pablo Manuel Gonzalez de la Rosa at the Wellcome Sanger Institute, which helped foster the development of `delfies`.
+We acknowledge the many interactions with Lewis Stevens and Pablo Manuel Gonzalez de la Rosa at the Wellcome Sanger Institute and Marie Delattre at the Laboratory of Biology and Modelling of the Cell, which helped foster the development of `delfies`.

+This work was supported by a grant from the Agence Nationale de la Rercherche: ANR-22- CE12-0027.

 # References